Custom Post Processing in Unity URP: Full Guide [Shader Graph + Code]

 }

-Of course, just be sure to declare the “_MainTex” property (which is the screen color), and then all the Volume Component ones (“_Intensity” and “_OverlayColor”).
+Of course, just be sure to declare the "_MainTex" property (which is the screen color), and then all the Volume Component ones ("_Intensity" and "_OverlayColor").
+If you want to learn more about what happens in the vertex shader stage, I have a separate post about that too.

 Custom Renderer Feature